-In 1917, a Commonwealth Board of Censors for film was established under the Customs (Cinematograph Films) Regulations.
-The regulations stipulated that films could be banned from importation on the following grounds that a film, in the opinion of the Board:
+Responding to state outcry for better censorship provisions, in 1917, a Commonwealth Board of Censors was established under the Customs (Cinematograph Films) Regulations.
+This stipulated that films could be banned from importation on the grounds that in the opinion of the Board:

 (a) is blasphemous, indecent or obscene,